Professor & A.P. and Florence Wiley Faculty Fellow

 Short Biography

-Dr. Lord’s primary interests are conducting fundamental research on accident analysis methodology, new and innovative statistical methods for modeling motor vehicle collisions (including Bayesian statistics), and before/after evaluation techniques.
+Dr. Lord’s primary interests are conducting fundamental research on accident analysis methodology, new and innovative statistical methods for modeling motor vehicle collisions (including Bayesian statistics), and before-after evaluation techniques.
+He has extensive experience in data analysis techniques and even developed new tools that have been used by engineers and scientists across the world.
 His other research interests include problems associated with the crash data collection process, safety audits, human factors related to older drivers and pedestrians, and traffic flow theory.
-He has had more than 150 papers published in peer-reviewed journals and more than 135 papers at international conferences with a peer-reviewed process.
+He published a seminal textbook in highway safety titled “Highway Safety Analytics and Modeling” in 2021 (currently working on second edition).
+He has had more than 165 papers published in peer-reviewed journals and more than 150 papers at international conferences with a peer-reviewed process.

 He is the recipient of numerous national awards, such as the Transportation Research Board D. Grant Mickle Award, the 2000 Canadian Association of Road Safety Professional Best Paper Award, the 2010 CUTC-ARTBA New Faculty Member Award, and the Center for Disease Control and Prevention (CDC) New Investigator Research Award.
 He is a registered Professional Engineer in both the Provinces of Ontario and Quebec.